marmello77/network-significance/README.md

-# network-significance

-How to estimate P-values of network metrics and compare pairs of networks using Monte Carlo procedures in R.
+# How to estimate P-values of network metrics and compare pairs of networks using Monte Carlo procedures in R.

 Ecological Synthesis Lab (SintECO): https://marcomellolab.wordpress.com.